The short answer to this question is: “Yes.”

 Young adults are more likely to have high cholesterol if they have certain risk factors, including:

 - A diet high in trans fats and saturated fats

 - A sedentary lifestyle

 - Excessive alcohol consumption

-- Eat a diet low in trans fats and saturated fats, and high in soluble fiber, whole grains, vegetables, fruits, low-fat dairy and lean protein
+- Eat a healthy diet.
+A diet low in trans fats and saturated fats, and high in soluble fiber, whole grains, vegetables, fruits, low-fat dairy and lean protein.

 Treating High Cholesterol

 For individuals who are unsuccessful in lowering their LDL level with lifestyle modifications, there is a class of drugs called statins that are effective in treating high cholesterol in both younger and older adults.
 If you are prescribed this type of medication, it is important that you take it as directed to help prevent a cardiovascular event.